Pzeyang/NLI_performance_analysis/Readme.md

 ```
 pip install 'package_name'
 ```
-Pretrained glove.6b.50d.txt word embedding was used in the deep learning models to assign weights, the word embedding file can be downloaded from https://nlp.stanford.edu/projects/glove/.
-The downloaded file must be placed in the word embedding folder, any other pretrained word embedding can be also be used.
+#### Word embedding
+Glove.6b.50d.txt word embedding file is used assigning weights in embedding layer for all deep learning tasks.
+1. Instructions to download the word embedding file is given inside word embedding folder, download the word embedding file fllowin the instruction and keep the glove.6b.50d.txt file inside the word embedding folder.

 ### Folder structure